plasmapper/uart-esp-cpp/docs/index.rst

 1. :cpp:class:`PL::UartPort` - a :cpp:class:`PL::HardwareInterface` and :cpp:class:`PL::Stream` implementation for ESP internal UART ports.
    :cpp:func:`PL::UartPort::Initialize` installs the UART port driver. :cpp:func:`PL::UartPort::Enable` enables the port (discarding the incoming data).
    A number of Get And Set methods get and set UART port parameters.
-   A number of :cpp:func:`PL::UartPort::Read` and :cpp:func:`PL::UartPort::Write` functions implement reading and writing to/from memory and
+   A number of :cpp:func:`PL::UartPort::Read` and :cpp:func:`PL::UartPort::Write` functions read and write from/to the port.
-   :cpp:class:`PL::Buffer` objects.
    Reading and writing to/from :cpp:class:`PL::Buffer` object checks the data size and locks the object so these methods can be used in multithreaded applications.
 2. :cpp:class:`PL::UartServer` - a :cpp:class:`PL::Server` implementation for ESP internal UART ports.
 The descendant class should override
    :cpp:func:`PL::UartServer::HandleRequest` to handle the client request. :cpp:func:`PL::UartServer::HandleRequest` is only called when the UART port is enabled